 - The NYISO has executed a Development Agreement with NextEra Energy Transmission New York, Inc. for its Empire State Line Proposal 1 for the Western NY Public Policy Transmission Need.
 NextEra filed its Article VII siting application with the NYPSC in August 2018 (Case No. 18-T-0499), which was approved by NYPSC on June 16, 2020.
-(Current) - The selected projects for the AC Transmission Public Policy Transmission Needs are a joint proposal by LS Power Grid New York and the New York Power Authority (NYPA) (Project T027) for Segment A (Central East), and a joint proposal by National Grid and New York Transco (Project T019) for Segment B (UPNY/SENY).
+(Current) - The selected projects for the AC Transmission Public Policy Transmission Needs are a joint proposal by LS Power Grid New York and the New York Power Authority (NYPA) for Segment A (Central East), and a joint proposal by National Grid and New York Transco for Segment B (UPNY/SENY).
 On August 20, 2019, LS Power and NYPA filed an Article VII siting application for Segment A with the NYPSC (Case No. 19-T-0549) that was deemed complete by the NYPSC on December 18, 2019.
 On October 18, 2019, New York Transco filed an Article VII application for Segment B with the NYPSC (Case No. 19-T-0684) that was deemed complete on February 10, 2020.
 The development agreement for Segment B was accepted by FERC on March 10, 2020, and the development agreement for Segment A was accepted by FERC on April 16, 2020.
-(Current) - The NYISO initiated the 2018-2019 Public Policy Transmission Planning Process (PPTPP) cycle on August 1, 2018 by issuing a solicitation for proposed transmission needs driven by public policy requirements.
-On October 10, 2018, the NYISO filed proposals from 15 entities with the PSC and forwarded to LIPA for its consideration those proposals that would involve construction of transmission on Long Island.
-On January 22, 2019, the NYISO filed comments with the PSC stating that in order to achieve the State's Clean Energy Standard, additional transmission will be needed, and that further study of the need for a transmission backbone for offshore wind should be conducted in the NYISO's Public Policy Process.
-If the NYPSC determines that there is a need for transmission, the NYISO will solicit projects from developers to fulfill that need.
 (Current) - On July 30, 2020, LIPA filed with the PSC its determination that a transmission need exists within Long Island to increase export capability, driven by the PSC's 2018 Offshore Wind Standard.
 Under the NYISO tariff, LIPA has authority to determine Long Island transmission needs, and the PSC must confirm those needs if LIPA seeks cost allocation for transmission solutions outside of Long Island.
 If the PSC confirms the Public Policy Transmission Need, the NYISO will solicit solutions.
-(Updated) - The NYISO initiated the 2020-2021 Public Policy cycle on August 3, 2020; proposals for transmission needs driven by public policy requirements are due October 2, 2020 and will subsequently be filed with the PSC.
-(Current)
+(Current) - The NYISO initiated the 2020-2021 Public Policy cycle on August 3, 2020; 15 proposals for transmission needs driven by public policy requirements were submitted by stakeholders.
+The NYISO filed all of the proposed needs with the PSC and submitted 11 of those needs that call for construction of transmission on Long Island to LIPA.
+The PSC will issue a notice soliciting public comments on the proposed needs over a 60-day comment period and could rule on transmission needs in early 2021.
+Concurrently the DPS and NYSERDA are conducting a State Power Grid Study, expected to be issued by the end of this year.
+(Updated)